-By putting the IR function in charge of IR activities, we actively implement IR activities toward solid interactions with shareholders.
-Specifically, in addition to conducting individual interviews at any time as requested by shareholders, we will regularly implement IR events, such as briefing sessions for individual investors and facility tours.
-Moreover, we will actively provide information to shareholders through the website, integrated reports, business reports for shareholders and the Convocation of the General Meeting of Shareholders, etc.
+By putting the IR function in charge of IR activities, we actively implement IR activities toward solid dialogue with shareholders, etc. Specifically, in addition to conducting individual interviews at any time as requested by shareholders, etc. we will regularly implement IR events, such as briefing sessions for individual investors and facility tours.
+Moreover, we will actively provide information to shareholders, etc. through the website, integrated reports, business reports for shareholders and the Convocation of the General Meeting of Shareholders, etc.